Scydroid/DEMO-SUDOWRITE/README.md

 #

 ## 🌟 Disclaimer
+#     deosnt works i have only done a minimal work in front end and the back end is untouched
 This is an experimental project and is still in the **beta phase**.
 Expect bugsSudowrite Clone

 ## 🚀 Project Overview